2018ik/2018ik.github.io/_wiki/lords_table.markdown

 The table meeting is the most important meeting of the church, as it is the meeting which the Lord Jesus Himself instituted.
 This is the New Testament replacement of the Feast of the Passover, as historically, the Feast of the Unleavened Bread and Passover began on the same day.
 The Lord Jesus is the reality of the passover (1 Cor 5:??).

-The table meeting is one hour out of a 168 hour week where one can be fully locked-in and concentrated on remembering God.
+The table meeting is one hour out of a 168 hour week where one can be fully locked-in and concentrated on remembering the Lord and worshipping the Father.

 ### Lord's Supper